dungmanh88/script-cmd-cheatsheet/commands/Linux-User-Group-Management.md

 uid=1002(dungnm) gid=1004(dungnm) groups=1004(dungnm),1000(dev)

-dungnm has primary group is dungnm (1004) and also belong to group dev (1000)
+dungnm has primary group is dungnm (1004) and also belong to supplementary group dev (1000)
 ```

 # Find all groups that a user belong to